Phone-GWP-group

 BS EN 13429:2004 - Packaging - Reuse

-This standard defines the requirements for packaging designed to be reused multiple times.
+BS EN 13429:2004 is the standard that defines the requirements for packaging designed to be reused multiple times.
 It reduces single-use waste through encouraging refill and return systems and supports businesses developing circular packaging methods.

 GWP Group offers a range of reusable packaging products to reduce the requirment for single trip options.
 This includes Correx returnable totes and shipping boxes, a range of protective cases and custom built timber crates.
 Please note however that not all applications are suitable for the use of reusable packaging.
 Please speak with a GWP adviser for further guidance.